sofija-13/prv/README.md

 Poule Renard Vipere

 ## Description
-Dynamic environments (forest fires, ecological changes) and species interactions (predator-prey dynamics) for the coding project on artificial life "LU2IN013: Vie Artificielle", part of the bachelor in computer science at Sorbonne Université (SU), Paris.
+Dynamic environments (forest fires, ecological changes) and species interactions (predator-prey dynamics, epidemics and reproduction) for the coding project on artificial life "LU2IN013: Vie Artificielle", part of the bachelor in computer science at Sorbonne Université (SU), Paris.

 ## Installation and Running
 * **Dependencies**: python3, pygame, matplotlib, seaborn package